SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/sub-component-library.md

 <image alt="Video Call" lightImageSrc="api/videocall-light.png" darkImageSrc="api/videocall-dark.png" />

-The subcomponent used to render user video feeds in a pinned view with a collapsible sidebar displaying unpinned user feeds.
+The PinnedLayout component is used to render the user video feeds in a pinned view with a collapsible sidebar displaying unpinned user feeds.

 ```jsx
 import { PinnedLayout } from "fpe-api";